freetronics/ArduPhone-Software/firmware_v1/README.md

  * Activity animation showing main loop is running (top right of status bar)
  * USB Serial UART debug and time slice stats
- * Initial (incomplete) GSM enquiry and multi-tasking recieve handling
+ * Initial (incomplete) GSM enquiry and multi-tasking receive handling
  * GSM module status; from powering on to idle
  * Signal strength enquiry and graphing in status bar
  * Keypad setup (though presently not used until UI started)